 6. Chicken

 You will never find chicken imported from America in the European Union.
 This is because they banned the product.
 In the United States, producers wash the chicken in chlorine before packaging it up.
 The EU banned this practice in 1997.
 The reason for the chlorine wash is to kill bacteria.
 According to the EU, however, there should be a high level of food safety throughout the entire production process.
-Washing with chlorine just means you have more relaxed safety standards until the end, where you try to “wash away” any mishaps or errors with a chemical.
+Washing with chlorine just means you have more relaxed safety standards until the end when you try to “wash away” any mishaps or errors with a chemical.

 7. Beef